rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Your whole team is new to React?

-Since React is a library, but the ecosystem around it could be seen as framework, don't add extensions too fast.
+Since React is a library, but the ecosystem around it could be seen as flexible framework, don't add extensions too fast.
 Every time you introduce a new module, raise awareness in your team.
 Especially when coming to the Redux ecosystem itself, there is an overwhelming amount of smaller modules.
 For instance:

 * Don't add {{% a_blank "redux-actions" "https://github.com/acdlite/redux-actions" %}} before people wrote their own action creators and reducers
 * Don't add {{% a_blank "redux-forms" "https://github.com/erikras/redux-form" %}} before people wrote at least one own form and validation